smakamali/robust_plan_eval/README.md

     - `SAMPLE_SIZE` : max number of rows to be sampled from each table, e.g. `2000`

-2. **Generate, encode, and label query-plan pairs:**
+3. **Generate, encode, and label query-plan pairs:**

-    Run the following code:
+    Run the following command:
     ```
     python gen_label_plans.py
     ```